NSION/nsc3/valor-installation-guide.md

 - NSC3 logs files folder is $HOME/nsc3/logs

 ## Install GPU drivers to host VM

+19.10.2023 Note: It is recommeded to install Ubuntu 20.04 based image for Cloud VM due to limitations with NVIDIA latest drivers.

 Ubuntu 20.04/22.04 LTS as reference:

 To install the NVIDIA Cuda drivers for Ubuntu 20.04/22.04 LTS